Crafting Your Dream College List: A Step-by-Step Guide to Success

 Take the time to conduct thorough research on the colleges you’re considering.
 Use various resources, such as college websites, online forums, and blogs, to gather information about:

-Faculty-to-student ratios: A 10:1 ratio can enhance your learning experience.
+Faculty-to-Student Ratios: A 10:1 ratio can enhance your learning experience.

 Visit Campuses

-Interactions with students and faculty: Are they friendly and approachable?
+Interactions with Students and Faculty: Are they friendly and approachable?

 Facilities: Are classrooms and dorms well-maintained and conducive for learning?